raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 You must load pre-release versions of the VideoCore firmware and kernel to the NVMe disk.
 When this software is officially released you can simply write the software to the NVMe disk directly with the rpi-imager app: until then the easiest way to perform the update is:

 * Boot the CM4 with a blank SSD connected to the PCIe slot
 * Use [piclone](https://github.com/raspberrypi-ui/piclone) to copy the image to the NVMe disk.
-When using `piclone` choose the option to use "New Partition ids"
+When using `piclone` choose the option to use "New Partition ids".
 * Update the software on the NVMe disk with the latest pre-release version using [rpi-update](../../../raspbian/applications/rpi-update.md):
 *
 ```